SabanaMS/aws2/PROBLEM.md

 2. Pushing the docker images to Docker Hub
 3. Creating a `docker-compose.yml` file
 4. Run the application using `docker-compose.yml`
+5. Creating deployment descriptors based on yaml for each microservices
+6. Creating service descriptors based on yaml for each microservices
+7. Create deployments for each microservices based on the yaml files
+8. Create a service for each microservices based on the yaml files
+9. Expose the Angular UI and the API gateway through ingress using nginx ingress controller
+10. Create an AWS EKS Cluster with Linux-only workloads using eksctl
+11. create the deployments in the cluster created in the previous steps
+12. Verify the deployment

 ### There would be three roles in this application.
 They would be allowed to perform activities based on their role: